 Dyslexia is found within 4-5% of the population, which amounts to around 35,700 pupils in the UK (figures from the Dyslexia Institute and the British Dyslexia Association).

 Teachers of able pupils know the effect of labelling children and the controversy surrounding the use of the terms ‘gifted’, ‘talented’ and ‘able’.
 Similar issues exist concerning the propensity of people to label children by their difficulties, calling them ‘dyslexics’.
 This is against convention or recommendation and referring to such children as ‘children with dyslexia’ is generally preferable.

 Some people, however, feel that their dyslexia is what defines them and their abilities and consider that their dyslexia allows them to think in different ways, freeing them from the conventional and stifling reliance on reading and linear thinking.
 This ‘gift’ of dyslexia suggests that unimaginative teaching and outdated assessment modes are to blame for failing children.
-A list on the DI website summarises the apparent strengths of people with dyslexia, but this is definitely disputable, particularly for the child who may also be intellectually very able and not exhibit some of the ‘weaknesses’ also displayed on the site, particularly that of being unable to concentrate:
+A list on the DI website summarizes the apparent strengths of people with dyslexia, but this is definitely disputable, particularly for the child who may also be intellectually very able and not exhibit some of the ‘weaknesses’ also displayed on the site, particularly that of being unable to concentrate:

 - visual sense

 Likely to be poor at: